Arnav2610/yc-voice-agents-hackathon/README.md

 **Voice Agent for 911 Calls**

 Chronos listens to live callers, runs structured emergency intake, and guides a voice agent.
+Everything was built from scratch at the hackathon.

 See demo at https://www.youtube.com/watch?v=WfdDy0HUsfM